-This type includes investments in 30 funds at August 31, 2017 and 2016, that invest in inflation hedges, oil and gas, real estate properties, renewable natural resources, commodities, public and private equities, and venture capital.
+This type includes investments in 30 funds at August 31, 2018 and 2017, that invest in inflation hedges, oil and gas, real estate properties, renewable natural resources, commodities, public and private equities, and venture capital.
 Managers have the ability to invest in natural resources, venture capital, private equity, real estate, multi-strategy funds and secondary market.
+At August 31, 2018, approximately 28 percent of this class is invested in natural resources, 19 percent in venture capital, 12 percent in real estate, 16 percent in private equity, and 25 percent in multi strategy.
 At August 31, 2017, approximately 17 percent of this class is invested in natural resources, 7 percent in venture capital, 8 percent in real estate, 8 percent in private equity, 3 percent in secondary markets and 57 percent in multi strategy.
-At August 31, 2016, approximately 17 percent of this class is invested in natural resources, 5 percent in venture capital, 10 percent in real estate, 10 percent in private equity, 2 percent in secondary markets and 56 percent in multi strategy.
 The fair values of the investments in this type have been determined using the NAV per share of the investments.
 All of these investments may be redeemed within a 30-60 days' notice, but early redemption requires complete exit from the fund.
-At August 31, 2017 and 2016, 41 percent of the funds in this class have distributions that will be received as the underlying investments of the funds are sold.
+At August 31, 2018 and 2017, 41 percent of the funds in this class have distributions that will be received as the underlying investments of the funds are sold.
 The remaining funds in this class will have the proceeds from the sale of the equities reinvested back into the fund.